Generalized Cluster Trees and Singular Measures: proof

-For the eigenvalues, it is easy to see that when we are moving away from $c$ along a normal direction within $N_s(c)$, the estimated density is going down.
+{\bf Eigenvalues.} For the eigenvalues, it is easy to see that when we are moving away from $c$ along a direction that is normal to $\K_s$, the estimated density is going down.
 Thus, these $(d-s)$ directions must have negative eigenvalues (dimension of the normal subspace is $d-s$).
 In addition, the original generalized Hessian matrix at $c$ has $n(c)$ negative eigenvalues.
 So the total number of negative eigenvalues of the Hessian matrix of $\hat{p}_n$ at $c$ is $n(s)+d-s$.
 Because $\hat{c}$ is converging to $c$, the sign of negative eigenvalues also converges, which proves the lemma.

 \end{proof}

 \begin{proof}[Proof of Lemma~\ref{lem::DCP}] {\bf First assertion: Location of DCPs.} By Theorem~\ref{thm::KDE}, the scaled KDE is uniformly consistent in both density estimation and gradient estimation in the good region $\K(h)$.